The Snake's Pass

-The Snake's Pass is an 1890 novel by Bram Stoker.
+The Snake's Pass is an 1890 novel by Bram Stoker published by Harper & Brothers in the U.S. and by Sampson, Low, Marston, Searle & Rivingston in the UK.

 It centers on the legend of Saint Patrick defeating the King of the Snakes in Ireland, as well as on the troubled romance between the main character and a local peasant girl.
 The Snake's Pass was Stoker's second imperial fiction novel, and was first published in the United Kingdom in 1890.

 Publication

 A year before the release of The Snake's Pass, Stoker published chapter three, "The Gombeen Man", as a short story in The People.
 It was later incorporated into the novel.

 Historical background

 On 8 November 1847, Abraham (Bram) Stoker was born in Dublin, Ireland.
 His father worked as a civil servant and his mother was a charity worker and writer.
 During Stoker's childhood he spent many days in bed due to different illnesses.
 While he was bedridden, his mother told him horror stories which may have influenced his novels and writings.

 In 1864 Stoker began school at the Trinity College, Dublin.
 During his time at the university, he worked part-time as a freelance journalist and drama critic.
 In 1878, Stoker met Henry Irving and they became friends.
 Two years later Stoker accepted a job to work as Irving's personal assistant in London.

 Stoker's first book, The Duties of Clerks of Petty Sessions in Ireland, was written in Dublin and published in 1879.
 His first fictional book, Under the Sunset, was published in 1881.
 He wrote many other novels and short stories; however, he is best known for Dracula.

 Stoker died of exhaustion at the age of 64 after writing a total of 18 books.